subwaymatch/accy570-course-site/content/course/unit-00/administrative-stuff/instructor.md

 - Software Engineer @ Samsung Electronics
 - Chipotle ⟶ Real Tacos
 - I ♥ Programming
-- I ♥ Teaching Programming to non-enginners
+- I ♥ Teaching Programming to non-engineers
 - I love being back at Champaign.
 - I am aiming to make ACCY 570 the best course on campus (building on the works of other professors).